qlhlduan/SPDE-DNS/README.md

 # SPDE-Term Structure

-This repository contains the code for the paper "Forecasting the Term Structure of Interest Rates with SPDE approach" by Qihao Duan, Alexandre B. Simas, David Bolin, and Rapha\"el Huser.
+This repository contains the code for the paper "Forecasting the Term Structure of Interest Rates with SPDE approach" by Qihao Duan, Alexandre B. Simas, David Bolin, and Raphaël Huser.

 ## Overview